GLOBAL MARKETS-Stocks rally ebbs as Greek PM urges 'No' vote

 * Euro dips as U.S. data points to stronger economy

-* Crude oil slides after U.S. stockpile build (Adds close of U.S. markets)
+* Crude oil slides after U.S. stockpile build (Adds oil settlement prices)

 By Herbert Lash

-NEW YORK, July 1 (Reuters) - Stocks worldwide rose on Wednesday on signs a resolution of Greece’s debt crisis appeared in hand, but U.S. stocks later dropped from earlier levels after the prime minister called on Greeks to reject a bailout deal with international creditors.
+NEW YORK, July 1 (Reuters) - Stocks worldwide jumped on Wednesday on signs a resolution to Greece’s debt saga appeared in hand, but U.S. stocks later pared gains as hopes faded after Greece’s prime minister called on citizens to reject a bailout deal with international creditors.

-Prime Minister Alexis Tsipras urged citizens to vote “No” in a referendum on Sunday on the bailout, in a defiant address that dispelled speculation he was dialing back his combative stance.
+Prime Minister Alexis Tsipras urged Greeks to vote “No” in Sunday’s referendum on the bailout in a defiant address that dispelled speculation he was dialing back on his combative stance under mounting pressure.

 A “No” vote would not be tantamount to a rejection of Europe or the euro, Tsipras said.
-Instead, it would step up pressure on creditors to give Greece what it considered an economically viable agreement.
+Instead, it would step up pressure on creditors to give Greece an economically viable agreement.

 Major European stock indexes earlier surged 2 percent or more, with Germany’s DAX gaining more than 3 percent, after Tsipras told international creditors that Athens could accept the bailout offer if some conditions were changed.
 Later, he told Greeks that the country was being “blackmailed.”

 The pan-European FTSEurofirst 300 index rose 1.6 percent to close at 1,533.89, while Germany’s DAX gained 2.2 percent.
-MSCI’s all-country equities world index rose 0.47 percent, after earlier gains of almost 1 percent.
+MSCI’s all-country equities world index rose 0.29 percent, down from earlier gains of almost 1 percent.
 MSCI’s emerging markets index retreated, falling 0.26 percent.

-Prices of battered bonds from southern European countries rose, while safe-haven debt such as U.S. Treasuries and German bunds fell.
-The euro was lower after Greece’s overnight default on its International Monetary Fund loans weakened the single currency by about half a percent.
+Prices of battered bonds from southern European countries rose, while safe-haven bonds such as U.S. Treasuries and German bunds fell.
+The euro was lower after Greece’s default overnight on its International Monetary Fund loans weakened the single currency by about half a percent.

 Yields on bonds issued by Italy, Spain and Portugal, the countries most vulnerable to contagion from Greece’s debt crisis, all fell.

-The dollar gained on news that U.S. private employers increased hiring in June, a further sign of an improving labor market that adds weight to the notion the Federal Reserve will raise interest rates later this year.
+The dollar gained on news that U.S. private employers had ramped up hiring in June, a further sign of an improving labor market that adds weight to the notion the Federal Reserve will raise interest rates later this year.

 The ADP National Employment Report showed 237,000 private-sector jobs were created last month, handily exceeding expectations of 218,000 new jobs, according to a Reuters survey of economists.